datumorphism/datumorphism.github.io/_wiki/machine-learning/unsupervised/overview.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Bottom-up hierarchical groups can be read out from dendrogram.
+Bottom-up hierarchical groups can be read out from the dendrogram.

 References and Notes